aep-dev/aep.dev/aep/general/0008/aep.md

 ## History

-The "history" section is optional, and documents events and context around a significant edit to an AIP.
+The "history" section is optional, and documents events and context around a significant edit to an AEP.
 For example, explanation of rewrite would be included in this section

-While the changelog is a dotted list of one-line summaries of changes to an AIP, the history section should elaborate on significant events in a descriptive format.
+While the changelog is a dotted list of one-line summaries of changes to an AEP, the history section should elaborate on significant events in a descriptive format.